roc-lang/roc/README.md

 # Work in progress!

-[Roc](https://www.roc-lang.org) is not ready for a 0.1 release yet, but we do have:
+[Roc](https://www.roc-lang.org) is not ready for a 0.1 release yet, but we do have: test

 - [**installation** guide](https://www.roc-lang.org/install)
 - [**tutorial**](https://roc-lang.org/tutorial)